Botanical Ingredient

 Our Sourcing

 California poppy is grown in InVine's Florida garden where it naturalizes beautifully in well-drained soil and full sun.
 We harvest the aerial parts — leaves, stems, and flowers — at peak bloom, then dry them carefully before infusion.
-The whole plant carries medicinal value.
+The whole plant carries botanical value.

 Why We Use It